frankhale/Aurora/README.md

 ###Features

+- Abstracted away from the ASP.NET request and response cycle using a simple adapter class that also provides a middleware layer.
 - Model View Controller based
 - Apps can have a Front controller to intercept various events and perform arbitrary logic before actions are invoked.
 - Simple tag based view engine with master pages and partial views as well as fragments.
 - URL parameters bind to action method parameters automatically, no fiddling with routes declarations.
 - Posted forms binds to post models or action parameters automatically.
 - Actions can have bound parameters that are bound to actions (dependency injection)
 - Actions can be segregated based on Get, Post, GetOrPost, Put and Delete action type and you can secure them with the ActionSecurity named parameter.
 - Actions can have filters with optional filter results that bind to action parameters.
 - Actions can have aliases.
 Aliases can also be added dynamically at runtime along with default parameters.
 - Bundling/Minifying of Javascript and CSS.
 - Html Helpers
 - Plugin support (can be used by apps but is not integrated at all into the framework pipeline.)
 - OpenID authentication which is as easy as calling two methods.
 One to initiate the login with the provider and then one to finalize authentication.
 - Active Directory querying so you can authenticate your user against an Active Directory user.
 Typically for use in client certificate authentication.

 ###Example Showing How To Use Aurora to Build an Application